Bolton School Nursery

 Who will look after my child?

-The Nursery Class is run by Mrs Karen Shaw, who is a fully qualified Infant School teacher.
-She is supported by a Nursery Nurse.
+The Nursery Class is run by Mrs Louise Browning, who is supported by a Nursery Nurse.

 Where will my child be looked after?

 Your child will spend much of their time in spacious, colourful and well-equipped classrooms undertaking a wide range of activities.
 They will also spend time outdoors exploring our play areas.
-Each week, they will spend time at Beech House Infant School and at the swimming pool in the nearby David Lloyd Sport & Leisure Centre.
+Each week, they will spend time at Beech House Infant School and swimming with SwimSmart.

 When is the Nursery Class "in session"?

-The class is teacher led and runs from 9.00am - 3.15pm each day during term-time.
-Wrap-around care (before and after the class) is also available at the School from 7.30am-6.00pm and during holiday periods for the three and four years olds attending the class.
+The class is teacher led and runs from 8.00am - 3.15pm each day during term-time.
+Click here for term dates.
+Wrap-around care (before and after the class) is also available at the School from 7.30am-6.00pm and during holiday periods for the three and four years olds attending the class, via Kidzone.
 Parents can therefore opt for either full-time, 51 weeks of the year care, or school term-time pre-school education.

 How is this Class different to the pre-school Butterfly Room in the Nursery?